 - Avoid meeting at night or in remote areas.

-- Never let the buyer take a test drive alone unless you have their ID and deposit.
+- Never let the buyer take a test drive alone unless you have their ID and a deposit.

 Also Read: Junk Car Towing: What You Need to Know